Rumor says cold calling is dead, and prospects are fed up with it.

 6. Take Notes

-There is no shame in noting down the key points that you feel are very important on the calls.
+There is no shame in noting down the key points you feel are very important on the calls.
 People think that taking notes is a sign of an amateur.
 But that is not true.

 7. Listen And Then Talk

 During this short call, you must give the prospect the chance to talk.
-You want to learn more about them, including their problems and their needs.
-Then you can position your product/service as the perfect solution.
+If you want to learn more about them, including their problems and needs, you can position your product/service as the perfect solution.

 8. Record Your Activities

 You must be aware of how the players watch replays of their games or matches to see how they did?
 Well, you should start doing the same.
 Record all your calls and when you are available, introspect what chances you might want to do.